 7.1.
 The Authority regards existing and future environmental qualities and character of the District to be important when consideration is given to granting licences for any purpose.
-When considering licensing applications where relevant representations have been made, the Authority will consider its effect on the licensing objectives and in particular the effect the licence will have on the public nuisance objective.
+When considering licensing applications where relevant representations have been made, the Authority will consider its effect on the licensing objectives and in particular the effect the licence will have on the public nuisance objective in relation to local residents and businesses.